equwal/LispBrain/README.md

   0: DECF-BYTE returned 0
 ""
 ```

+#Bugs/TODO:
+- Provide a useful error for extra loop characters ("]" and "[").
+Right now the program pretends like nothing special happened and results in an implemenation-dependent and wholly unhelpful error message.

 #Congratulations!
 You have reached the end of this README.
 Please sumbit any feedback to me via email.
 This software is licensed under the MIT free software license.